CrBridge/vulkan_antics/README.md

 ![app screenshot](capture.png)

 Just me messing about with Vulkan.
-Currently it's got a decent camera controller, model loading/texturing and cubemap functionality.
-Registers about 2000fps at 800x600 with RenderDoc.
-Could probably be optimized at sections though, especially the parts relating to descriptors.
+Currently it's got a decent camera controller, model loading/texturing, cubemap functionality and heightmap terrain gen with some texture blending.
+Pretty unoptomized at the minute, especially the parts relating to descriptor sets.
 If you plan on tweaking the shaders at all, you'll have to recompile them with glslc, which is included in the Vulkan SDK.
 The easiest way to quickly recompile those would be to write a .bat file in the shader directory that would look something like the following:

 ```bat
 [path to vulkansdk/.../glslc.exe] shader.vert -o vert.spv